Kyriosity/read-write/README+/software/design/names/README.md

 ### Tags

 The only limitation of categorization is the strict tree hierarchy.

-// ToDescribe: Thinking in tags
+Tags may rationally dissolve, though projects don't provide support for it.

 ## How to name...